 - Specific ideas and strategies to strengthen the core language skills that allow your students to become better readers

-- Functional therapy techniques you can use whether you are working in the school or online environment that align with English Language Arts state standards
+- Functional therapy techniques you can use that align with English Language Arts state standards

 - How your unique role as an SLP differentiates you from the literacy specialist and how to be a key contributor on your team

 - Ideas for incorporating multi-disciplinary instruction, Universal Design for Learning and Assistive Technology in programs addressing language and literacy deficits

 - Generalization strategies to help teachers and paraprofessionals more effectively carryover the skills learned during therapy